juewe/java-libpst/README.md

 - message_id + "_" + attachmentFileName

-Ensuring file creation can successfully be done (on every system linuxoid, win...) without overwrite multiple attachments (e.g. with equal names but different cases), therefore filename is uppercase testet and eventually suffixed with an ordinal number, if there are multiple versions of the same (uppercase) name.
+Ensuring file creation can successfully be done (on every system linuxoid, win...) without overwrite multiple attachments (e.g. with equal names but different cases):
+- uppercase filename testet and eventually suffixed with an ordinal number, if there are multiple versions of the same (uppercase) filename
+- example
+  - attachments in message with id 554411: MyAttachment.jpg and myAttachment.jpg
+    - generated files
+      - 554411_MyAttachment.jpg
+      - 554411_myAttachment_2.jpg

     #### example call
+      java-libpst path/to/pst 1925551 path/to/outputDir
       java-libpst path/to/pst all path/to/outputDir
       java-libpst path/to/pst all path/to/outputDir -fMyFolderNamePart -mSomeRelevantMessageContent
       java-libpst path/to/pst all path/to/outputDir -fMyFolderNamePart
       java-libpst path/to/pst all path/to/outputDir -mSomeRelevantMessageContent

   - Variant a) by messageId:
-    the message is located by id, all attachments will be exported as file
+    the message is located by id, all attachments will be exported as file (filter expressions are ignored!)
   - Variant b) by switch "ALL":
       all message and all attachments will be exported as file(s)
-  - Variant c) by switch "ALL" and switches [-f] AND/OR [-m]
+  - Variant c,d,e) by switch "ALL" and switches [-f] AND/OR [-m]
-      - all pst folders are searched (if given, filterd by -f-expression)
+      - all pst folders are searched (if given, filtered by -f-expression)
-      - all messages in filtered folders are seacrehd by given -m-expression
+      - all messages in filtered folders are searched by given -m-expression

 ### things to do:
 - make command line robust (a plenty of libs are in the wild)